rigbetellabs/Robonautica/README.md

 rostopic list
 ```
 # Getting the TortoisebotProMax Running
-Here's a quick overview to the launch files that need to be initiated to get the robot running in autonomous/manual mode:
+Here's a quick overview of the launch files that need to be initiated to get the robot running in autonomous/manual mode:
-1. **bringup.launch**: Initiates the neccessary hardware nodes and state publishers on the robot.
+1. **bringup.launch**: Initiates the necessary hardware nodes and state publishers on the robot.
  Launching this script will get you:
 - Teleop control
 - Lidar visualization